OT114514/DailyStudy/README.md

 ![image](https://github.com/OT114514/DailyStudy/assets/169598472/f329a29c-0227-405a-a7c3-16d495c306e9)
 learn how to use my self data set to cultivate a deep learned machine from bilibili download labelme![Uploading image.png…]()

+#5.16 Study Report
+leran to use labelme
+keep getting know about yolo